cfegydio/trabalho_grupo_bd/README.md

     SELECT * FROM PRODUTO WHERE nome LIKE 'Bolo%'

-    -- Consulta 02 - Selecionar todos os produtos que contém massa branca SELECT * FROM PRODUTO WHERE descricao LIKE '%branc%'
+    -- Consulta 02 - Selecionar todos os produtos que contém massa branca SELECT * FROM PRODUTO WHERE descricao LIKE '%massa branc%' OR descricao LIKE '%massa de bolo branco%'

     -- Consulta 03 - Selecionar todos os motoboys que tem sobrenome Frinhani SELECT * FROM MOTOBOY WHERE nome LIKE '%Frinhani%'